jamct/docker-log/README.md

 This project is not ready for production use!
 Make sure to add some kind of authorization in front of your Kibana Dashboards.

+## Persistent data

+To store log data in a persistent docker volume, uncomment the volume definition in docker-compose.yml.
+Data is stored in "./data/elastic".

 ## Documentation

 The usage is described in German c't magazine (08/2020).
 [Container-Logbücher](https://www.heise.de/select/ct/2020/8/2000809334796828694)